 Legal Support at Cal

-The East Bay Community Law Center, a clinic of Boalt Hall School of Law and the Undocumented Student Program have partnered to provide free legal support and resources about immigration law to undocumented students at Cal.
+The East Bay Community Law Center, a clinic of Berkeley School of Law and the Undocumented Student Program have partnered to provide free legal support and resources about immigration law to undocumented students and undocumented family members at Cal.

-Through the East Bay Community Law Center (EBCLC), the USP Immigration Attorney holds informational workshops and weekly office hours to provide legal information regarding Deferred Action for Childhood Arrivals (DACA), and other immigration benefits that may be available to interested students, family members, and members of the East Bay community.
+Through the East Bay Community Law Center (EBCLC), the USP Immigration Attorney provides general consultations, and full representation on a wide range of immigration matters that may be available to current UC Berkeley students, family members, and members of the East Bay community.

 Students are eligible for: